 Two twin fears explain why.
 One, there is a fear of retaliation by the teacher.
 The other is the fear of not being believed.
 Who would take the word of a child over a teacher?
 Young children also believe that adults—particularly their parents—are omniscient.
 The victim may wrongly assume the problem is obvious.

 Also, teacher-bullies are typically adept at “gaslighting” both parents and administration with deflection and redirection.
 Gaslighting is a form of psychological manipulation in which a bully covertly sows seeds of doubt in a targeted individual, making them question their own memory, perception, or judgment.
 “I don’t know” or “Little Johnny was misbehaving” are typical gaslighting statements that help the teacher-bully avoid responsibility.

 Finally, administrators are seldom trained to view teachers and staff as being potential perpetrators.
 The training provided by most school districts focuses entirely on the student-vs-student bullying problem.
 Anti-bullying policies typically charge the school administration—usually the principal—with enforcement.
 However, most administrators view the teachers as colleagues and not a traditional employer-employee.

 Administrators are also loath to intervene because it may mean that a teacher could lose their job with disastrous personal consequences.
-Teachers have employment rights which most administrators are reluctant to tackle based on an “isolated complaint” by a student of a “teacher being mean.”
+Most administrators are reluctant to tackle teachers’ employment rights based on an “isolated complaint” by a student of a “teacher being mean.”

 As a parent/caregiver, be vigilant for significant behavior changes in your child.
-You cannot rely on your child communicating with you that he or she is being bullied.
+You cannot rely on your child communicating with you that they are being bullied.
 Warning signs can include: